Asymptotic Properties of the Distributional Synthetic Controls: Discussion of the assumptions

-Assumption 3 imposes constraints on the dependency of the potential outcomes $\widehat{\widetilde{Y}}_{itm, N}$.
-Assumption 4 (i) implies that the fourth moments of all $\widehat{\widetilde{Y}}_{itm, N}$ can be uniformly bounded.
-Assumption 4 (ii) concerns the difference between the quantiles of potential outcomes $Y_{jt, N}$ of the treated and control units, ensuring that these variances do not degenerate as $M$ increases.
-Assumption 5 restricts the variability of the quantiles of outcomes for each pre-treatment period $t$ of control units, setting bounds from both below and above.
+Assumption 4.1$^\prime$ (i) ensures that the fourth moments of all $U_{j,m}$ can be uniformly bounded.
+Assumption 4.1$^\prime$ (ii) concerns the difference between the $U_{j,m}$ of the treated and control units, ensuring that these variances do not degenerate as $M$ increases.

+Assumption 5 imposes both lower and upper bounds on the variability of the quantiles of outcomes for each pre-treatment period $t$ of control units.
+This assumption ensures that the variation among the outcome quantiles of the control units is neither too small nor too large, and it plays a crucial role in establishing the convergence of the DSC weight.